sematic-ai/sematic/docs/first-pipeline.md

 Calling `resolve` will trigger the actual "resolution" of your pipeline's execution graph.
 Sematic will do the following things:

-* Perform some "almost-static" type checking to ensure connected pipeline steps do not have incompatible types (e.g. passing a `bool` to a function requiring an `int`).
+* Perform some "pseudo-static" type checking to ensure connected pipeline steps do not have incompatible types (e.g. passing a `bool` to a function requiring an `int`).
 See [Type support](type-support.md) for more details.
 * Start resolving the nested graph layer by layer.
 See [Graph